Stjaertfena/lab-2-undoing-changes/README.md

 Your job is to clear the file from the branch using an interactive rebase and update both the **local** and **remote** repos.

-  1. Switch to `super-cool-feature` and verify you can see the [src/tmp.log](./src/tmp.log) file in your Working Tree.
+  1. Switch to `super-cool-feature` and verify you can see the _tmp.log_ file in your Working Tree.

   1. Rebase the branch on the same commit it already stems from, e.g. the `main` branch.
   ```